opdsealey/jekyll-now/_posts/2017-9-9-Getting-Started-in-Info-Sec.md

 I often meet people who want to get started in infosec but haven't a clue where to start.
 Having transitioned from something totally unrelated myself, I've made a little list of things I found handy.
 The astute among you will note there is a bit of bias for pentesting type topics, good job.
 One thing that is probably missing from this list - Windows domains.
 Love or hate Windows if you work in info sec most likely your job is going to involve Windows domains; go research more about it, or don't - I'm not your boss.

 If you're in the UK and serious about having a career in info sec you need to be doing the [UK Cyber Security Challenge](https://www.cybersecuritychallenge.org.uk/).
-These courses, along with a load of trial and error, taught me enough to get through to the final stages and from that a career in info sec.
+The courses and links below, along with a load of trial and error, taught me enough to get through to the final stages and from that a career in info sec.
 In all honesty; you'll probably struggle at the start, don't give up - just go learn more stuff.

 Groundwork